wchesley/The-Notebook/School/Business-Law/BusinessLawNotes.md

     - of the 5, one was made to repeal another.
 The 18th amendment that made alcohol illegal and the 21st, which repealed it.

 ## The First 14 Amendments
-1. Freedom of Speech, press, religion and petition
+1. Freedom of Speech, press, religion and petition (1791)
 2. Right to Keep and bear arms.
+(1791)
-3. conditions for the quarters of soliders
+3. conditions for the quarters of soliders (1791)
-4. right of search and seizure
+4. right of search and seizure (1791)
-5. provisions regarding prosecution
+5. provisions regarding prosecution (1791)
 6. right to a speedy trial, witnesses, ect...
+(1791)
-7. right to a trial by jury
+7. right to a trial by jury (1791)
-8. excessive bail and cruel and punishment
+8. excessive bail and cruel and punishment (1791)
-9. rule of construction of the constitution
+9. rule of construction of the constitution (1791)
-10. rights of states
+10. rights of states (1791)
-11. state sovereign immunity
+11. state sovereign immunity (1791)
-12. electoral college
+12. electoral college (1804)
 13. abolishment of slavery and involuntary servitude.
+(1865)
-14. du process and equal protection
+14. due process and equal protection (1868)

 ## Basic Concepts of the Constitution
 - Seperation of powers